 Reaching an agreement on who would attend this ridealong highlighted to me how delicate the work of doing advocacy can be, especially for issues impacting people with disabilities.
 I live with Multiple Sclerosis, something that is part of my identity and motivation for the work I do, yet I am perceived as an able-bodied woman.
 I take a disease-modifying medication and the only symptoms that impact me regularly are muscle spasticity and fatigue.
 In the 13 years since I was diagnosed, I’ve had four major relapses—when a lesion in my brain becomes inflamed and causes symptoms that vary depending on where it is located.
 I experienced a minor relapse immediately after the 2016 Presidential election, but my last major relapse occurred almost exactly 7 years ago.
 That was the worst one, affecting the motor functioning on one side of my body and making it difficult to walk.
 It happened after a pretty bad ankle sprain kept me off my feet for over a month.
 It was also the beginning of a slow awakening to accessibility issues, the factor that precipitated my return to school, and eventually led me to the study the issue of accessible transportation for people with disabilities.
 I suspect that many peg me as a privileged, white, able-bodied savior-type, and I’ve had that suspicion confirmed to me on more than one occasion.
 I’m committed to being a better ally and expect to continue learning for years to come, but I still find myself explaining why I’m doing this work nearly every time I talk about it with someone new.

 There is an important social aspect to public transportation that goes beyond providing access so people can get to opportunities and fulfill their basic needs.
-New York City shamefully segregates people with physical disabilities into paratransit or through subway entrances designed just for them.
+Intentions aside, our public transportation system segregates people with physical disabilities into paratransit or through subway entrances designed just for them.
 On buses—the one on-demand public transit option that is 100% wheelchair accessible—passengers with wheelchairs are made into a spectacle as drivers must ask everyone to wait to board, unbuckle and get out of their seat, eject the passengers sitting in the boarding area, and strap them in with a belt, all before other passengers can board and be on their way.
 The number of people with disabilities we encounter while using public transportation doesn’t come close to fully representing the percent of the population with those disabilities.
 Given the current environment, it’s easy to understand if they are discouraged from traveling much at all.
 People with disabilities need to be comfortable and feel supported when they’re out in public, and the subway is about as public as it gets.
-Jennifer has pointed out time and again, at rallies, and occasionally at board meetings, and this was one of her motivations for starting the Elevator Action Group.
+Jennifer has pointed this out time and again, at rallies, and occasionally at board meetings, and this was one of her motivations for starting the Elevator Action Group.
 If people aren’t seen in the public sphere, ending discrimination will take many more years.

 Months later, after many follow-up emails by another of our persistent advocates, we finally set a date: Friday, April 13, 2018.
 Due to Byford’s heavy load of responsibilities, he suggested that we accompany him on his regular commute on the 1 train to the South Ferry station.
 Since he lives next to an inaccessible subway station, it took a few more emails to figure out a route, which may have been a small lesson in itself.
 We agreed to meet at Times Square to take the train together, which meant that we didn’t get the chance to show him what it means to “just go to the next accessible station” in a wheelchair.
 Anticipating a very brief subway ride, we crowdsourced an NYCT Accessibility Wishlist, in case we didn’t have enough time to say everything we wanted to.